Neil Davidge

 Neil Davidge is an English record producer, songwriter, film score composer and musician.
-Once an associate of dance producers DNA, he is best known as the long-term co-writer and producer for trip hop collective Massive Attack.
+Once an associate of dance musicians DNA, he is best known as the long-term co-writer and producer for trip hop collective Massive Attack.
 In 1997, he also produced the Sunna album One Minute Science.
-During that time he has established a career as a film score composer including projects such as Push, Bullet Boy, Trouble the Water, and additional music for Clash of the Titans.
+He has an established career as a film score composer, working on such films as Push, Bullet Boy, Trouble the Water, and Clash of the Titans.

 Artists he has worked with include Unkle, Damon Albarn, Elizabeth Fraser, Mos Def, David Bowie, and Snoop Dogg.

-In 2012, he composed the soundtrack to the video game Halo 4 and recorded "The Storm That Brought Me To You" with Tina Dico and Ramin Djawadi for the Clash of the Titans soundtrack, the first vocal track for which he is credited as an artist separately from Massive Attack.
-In 2017, Davidge composed the critically acclaimed soundtrack for the TV series, Britannia, and in 2023, co-scored Apple TV+'s Criminal Record.
+In 2012, he composed the Halo 4 Original Soundtrack, scoring the music included in the video game Halo 4.
+He also recorded "The Storm That Brought Me To You" with Tina Dico and Ramin Djawadi for the Clash of the Titans soundtrack, the first vocal track for which he is credited as an artist separately from Massive Attack.

+In 2017, Davidge composed the critically acclaimed soundtrack for the TV series, Britannia, and in 2023, co-scored Apple TV+'s television series Criminal Record.